joseantonio2001/secure_framework/README.md

 #### Security Headers Tests
 -   Confirms that key security headers (`X-Frame-Options`, `X-Content-Type-Options`, etc.) are present in the application's responses with the correct secure values.

+#### CSRF Protection Tests

+-   Verifies that `POST` requests without a valid CSRF token are rejected with an `unprocessable_entity` (422) status code.
+-   Confirms that a valid request can successfully create a resource.
+This test bypasses the token verification via a stub (`allow_any_instance_of`) to work around a known session persistence issue in the RSpec request spec environment, allowing the controller's internal "happy path" logic to be tested in isolation.

 ### Running the Test Suite